The Atlas mystery review: Escape from the movies

 Conclusion: A short but atmospheric puzzle experience

 The graphical presentation largely does without coherent lighting effects and looks a bit sterile here and there, but it captures the architecture and interior design of the time authentically.
 There are nice details to marvel at here and there, such as historical slot machines.
-Outstanding is the soundtrack, which perfectly reproduces the mood of the 50s and makes up a large part of the (creepy) atmosphere.
+Outstanding is the soundtrack, which reproduces perfectly the mood of the 50s and makes up a large part of the (creepy) atmosphere.

 Those who want to try an escape room game in virtual reality for the first time are better off with The Room VR, I Expect You To Die 1 & 2 and A Fisherman’s Tale.
 Old Escape Room hares or cinema fans should give the game a chance, as long as they consider a playing time of two to three hours maximum to be sufficient.
 I felt well entertained during this time.